unbit/uwsgi-docs/Options.rst

 ``flags``: UWSGI_OPT_MASTER

-sleep for the specified number of seconds when a forkbomb is detected
+``help``: sleep for the specified number of seconds when a forkbomb is detected

 binary-path
 ***********